 Brimscombe Mill has potential for both housing and employment redevelopment to achieve environmental enhancements and to create a restored mill pond.
 The site should not be developed until the adjoining Cotswold Canal has been reinstated from Brimscombe Port to Ocean Bridge, or until a specific Flood Risk Assessment demonstrates that the site can be safely developed, with more vulnerable development being located in Flood Zone 1 and without increasing flood risk either on or off site.

-The Stroud Valleys | Our towns and villages ...Brimscombe & Thrupp
+...
+Brimscombe & Thrupp

 Local Sites Allocation Policy PS02 Brimscombe Port

 PS02 Brimscombe Port